 I’m fascinated with discussions about what moves companies forward and what holds them back.
 What attributes describe well-run organizations?
 There are a lot of opinions and theories out there.
 But there are few that really hit the nail on the head.
 And even fewer that leverage good old metrics to guide strategic decision-making.
 The Speed of Trust approach introduced to me by Covey is one that does.

-Our goal is to get rid of these “taxes” and Covey’s Speed of Trust helps!
+Our goal is to get rid of these “taxes” and Covey’s Speed of Trust helps us run a more efficient sign shop!

 Photo credit: Stuart Miles and freedigitalphotos.net.